Jailed in Norfolk: YouTube rapper and trusted carer

-Take a look at what has been happening in Norwich Crown Court this week.
+Take a look back at what happened in courts in Norfolk last week.

 You may also want to watch:

 Donatas Jasmontas, of Regent Road, Great Yarmouth, was initially accused of wounding Martyn Greenwood, who was attacked on Nelson Road North on August 9 this year.
 But Norwich Crown Court heard that subsequent forensic analysis had failed to associate the 19-year-old with the attack.

 As a result, prosecutor Martin Ivory told the court that a charge of wounding with intent, which Jasmontas had pleaded not guilty to, would be dropped.
 Instead, he was sentenced to 44 weeks at a young offenders' institution for being in possession of a knife in a public place, which he admitted to at a previous hearing.

 A trusted carer who stole sentimental jewellery from two vulnerable victims, including a treasured engagement ring bought more than 60 years ago, was jailed for six months.

 - 1 Road closed due to accident after car reportedly flips on to its roof

 - 2 Huge blast proof bunker with acre of land for sale by auction

 - 3 Have 'murder hornets' been found in Norfolk?

 - 4 Person pulled from car as rain lashes region